 - use literary and historic examples to describe acts of philanthropic stewardship related to water.

-  - Worksheet Water Uses and Amounts (see Attachment One), one worksheet for each group
+- Worksheet Water Uses and Amounts (see Handout One), one worksheet for each group

-  - Student Recording Sheet for Water Usage (see Attachment Two)
+- Student Recording Sheet for Water Usage (see Handout Two)

 - Excerpt from the chapter book, The Well, p.9 (This is an excellent book that can be read aloud and discussed if time allows.)

 Taylor, Mildred D. The Well.
 New York: Puffin Books, 1995.
 ISBN 0-14-038642-4

 Begin class by asking students to estimate the amount of water they use each day.
 Have students write down their estimates and put them aside for future reference.